 In “The Benefits of Cooking for Yourself,” we discuss how much you could save by cooking at home instead of going out to restaurants all the time.
 While the markup may not be equivalent to the 300-percent markup of restaurants, you still pay for convenience when you buy prepared food at the grocery store.
 Instead, buying the base ingredients can save you money in the long run.

 On average, prepared and frozen foods have the second-highest markup at the grocery store, behind only non-grocery items.

 There are a host of other issues with the prepared food at your grocery store, but financially, prepared foods can cost more.
 For example, certain precut foods can be marked up 392 percent!
-On average, prepared and frozen foods have the second-highest markup at the grocery store, behind only non-grocery items.
+On average, prepared foods have the second-highest food markup at the grocery store, behind only non-grocery and baked items.
 Though it means you’ll need to learn to cook more, it’ll save your health and finances.
 And we can help with the learning how to cook part.